List of hospitals in Russia

-The following is a List of hospitals in Russia.
-The list includes links to notable hospital articles.

-Hospitals

 There were 5,300 hospitals in Russia in 2018.
 The earliest Russian hospitals were established in the 18th century.
 The hospitals listed in the table below are some of the notable hospitals in Russia during its history.
 The table includes the name, city in which the hospital is located, year the hospital was established, pertinent comments and references.
 Many hospitals have more complete articles in the Russian Wikipedia.